-Enhancing the interfacial carrier dynamic in perovskite solar cells with ultra-thin single-crystalline nanograss-like TiO2 electron transport layer
+Enhancing the interfacial carrier dynamic in perovskite solar cells with an ultra-thin single-crystalline nanograss-like TiO2 electron transport layer†

-Efficient electron transfer at the interface of electron transport layer (ETL) and the perovskite, transportation along the ETL and collection at the electrode, characteristics that are critically governed by the properties of the ETL, are fundamental for the fabrication of high-performance perovskite solar cells (PSC).
-So far, mesoporous TiO2 might have been considered as versatile ETL as its structure can provide enormous heterojunction with perovskite absorber.
-But, its inert (101) pores facet and massive dead-end pores structure as well as extensive grain boundary with the underneath layers in the PSC device have made them unlikely to meet those basic criteria.
-Here, we come up with a new design of TiO2 ETL that provides a highly carrier dynamic in the device, that is 3 nm thick high-energy (001) faceted single-crystalline nanograss-like structure (TNG) that are vertically grown on the ITO surface.
-With these unique structural properties, we achieve an enhanced carrier extraction from the perovskite layer, transportation along the ETL and collection at the electrode.
-Our results indicate that the charge-transfer dynamic at the TNG-perovskites interface and transport in the device are up to more than 2 times faster than those in the control device or in the recently reported results.
-With this property, we record a power conversion efficiency (PCE) as high as 21.60% (or on average at the level of 20.84%) from the TNG-based PSC with the device area as high as ~ 0.17 cm2 using triple cations Cs0.05[MA0.13FA0.87]0.95Pb(I0.87Br0.13)3 perovskites, an improvement as high as 18% from the control device.
-The TNG with unique structure and surface chemistry may transpire to be a potential platform for a fabrication of high-performance PSC device by combining with a high-performance perovskite system.
+The efficient electron transfer at the interface of the electron transport layer (ETL) and perovskite, and the transportation along the ETL and collection at the electrode are characteristics that are critically governed by the properties of the ETL.
+Both characteristics are fundamental for the fabrication of high-performance perovskite solar cells (PSC).
+So far, mesoporous TiO2 might be considered a versatile ETL as its structure can provide an enormous heterojunction with the perovskite absorber.
+However, its inert (101) pore facet, massive dead-end pore structure, and extensive grain boundary with the underlying layers in the PSC device have made them unlikely to meet those basic criteria.
+Here, we have come up with a new design of TiO2 ETL that provides a high carrier dynamic in the device.
+It is a 3 nm thick high-energy (001) faceted single-crystalline nanograss-like structure (TNG) that is vertically grown on the ITO surface.
+With these unique structural properties, we achieved an enhanced carrier extraction from the perovskite layer, transportation along the ETL and collection at the electrode.
+Our results indicate that the charge-transfer dynamic at the TNG–perovskite interface and transport in the device are up to more than 2 times faster than those in the control device or in the recently reported results.
+With this property, we recorded a power conversion efficiency (PCE) as high as 21.60% (or at the level of 20.84% on average) from the TNG-based PSC with the device area as high as ∼0.17 cm2 using triple cation Cs0.05[MA0.13FA0.87]0.95Pb(I0.87Br0.13)3 perovskites, an improvement as high as 18% from the control device.
+The TNG with its unique structure and surface chemistry may become a potential platform for the fabrication of a high-performance PSC device via combination with a high-performance perovskite system.